 You’re probably wondering how coconut sugar stacks up against the other alternatives to sugar.
 Well, coconut sugar has a glycemic index of 35, which makes it low glycemic and, therefore, attractive to diabetics; and although agave nectar is even lower at 15, it is highly processed and taxing on the liver.
 Now, we all know that my love for honey is great, and it clocks in with a glycemic index of 30; but this number is for raw honey only, which comes complete a slew of health benefits.
 If you are consuming pasteurized honey you are no better off than if you were to consume white sugar, it’s highly processed and, again, stresses the liver.

 Despite what the name would suggest the flavor of coconut sugar is that of light caramel and not coconut; this is because it is made from the flower and not the coconut itself, so there is no fear of a bossy coconut flavor manhandling your dishes.
 When buying the deliciously sweet nectar look for small granules that are light to medium brown; and beware of imposters.
-If your coconut sugar is clumping, it’s a fake!
-Organic coconut sugar does not clump, so if yours is clumping, it has very likely been cut with brown sugar.
+Stick the purest, most organic coconut sugar and you will be just fine!

 The Piece De Resistance!